 Absolute water right:

-A water right with a specific priority date that has been placed to a beneficial use.
+A water right, with a specified priority date, that has been placed to a beneficial use.
 See definition for conditional water right.

 The process by which substances in gaseous, liquid or solid form are assimilated or taken up by other substances.